Fired Equinox Trainer Kills General Manager, Injures Another Employee

 One of his Saturday morning clients, Eveliny Bastos-Klein, told the Miami Herald that Wilson acted normally while training her for her session, which ended just an hour before the shooting.
 However, another person who knew Wilson, Marc Sarnoff, told the paper that the usually clean-shaven Wilson was unshaven, "looked off and seemed to slur his words" when he spoke to him briefly that morning.

-A witness to the shooting told the Miami Herald that Wilson was dressed in the black shirt and black shorts that Equinox trainers wear when he "assumed a shooting stance and targeted a man behind the check-in counter."
+A witness to the shooting told the Miami Herald that Wilson was dressed in the black shirt and black shorts that Equinox trainers wear when he walked in the front door of the health club, "assumed a shooting stance and targeted a man behind the check-in counter."